sdmoralesma/SO-21356448/README.md

 If you have a problem connecting to JavaDB check this: http://stackoverflow.com/questions/21154400/unable-to-start-derby-database-from-netbeans-7-4

-UPDATE 1: Checking this example looks like GF4 is not following the spec.
+-UPDATE 1: Checking this example looks like GF4 is not following the spec.

-UPDATE 2: Glassfish team will release a patch for next GF version.
+-UPDATE 2: Glassfish team will release a patch for next GF version.